blaylockbk/HorelS3-Archive/README.md

 ## Scripts and contents of this repository

-### `remaining_S3_disk_space.py`
-+ A script that reports how much space is left on our Pando allocation, using total files from a single day as an estimate.
-Reports when the archive will be filled up.
-Last I checked, I estimate S3 will be full mid-December.

 ### **`GOES_downloads`** (directory)
 Download scripts for the GOES-16 data from the noaa-goes16 bucket on Amazon S3.